 Homeowners were also quick to adopt the new home technologies that industrialization was making possible — central heating and hot water systems; mechanical refrigeration, electric lighting, and indoor plumbing.

-Openness, Light and Horizontal Lines
+Openness, Light, and Horizontal Lines

 Gustav Stickley (1858-1942)

-One of eleven children of a German immigrant, Gustav Stickley was a very astute businessman, but also a true idealist and a firm believer in the Arts & Crafts ethic of a simple life surrounded by useful and beautiful things.
+One of eleven children of a German immigrant, Gustav Stickley was a very astute businessman but also a true idealist and a firm believer in the Arts & Crafts ethic of a simple life surrounded by useful and beautiful things.

 He believed that well-designed and well-crafted surroundings would make life better through "perfect simplicity".
 His furniture reflected his ideals of honesty in construction, and truth to the materials.
-The plain surfaces of his wood furniture were devoid of carvings, moldings and other embellishments and relied solely on the character and beauty of the finished wood itself for decoration.
+The plain surfaces of his wood furniture were devoid of carvings, moldings, and other embellishments and relied solely on the character and beauty of the finished wood itself for decoration.
 Mortise and tenon joinery was exposed to showcase the structural quality of the work.
-His furniture company, Craftsman Workshops, was very successful, eventually becoming a national force with showrooms in New York, Boston and Washington, D.C.
+His furniture company, Craftsman Workshops, was very successful, eventually becoming a national force with showrooms in New York, Boston, and Washington, D.C.